Join our community

-Funding your studies is much easier than you think.
-Here, we'll give you all the advice and up-to-date information you need about applying for student finance, student grants and how you can financially support yourself during your studies.
+Funding your studies at CCCU is much easier than you think.
+Here, you can find the advice and up-to-date information you need about how to apply for student finance, student grants, and how you can financially support yourself during your studies.

 Course fees vary depending on the course you're studying and can be found on the course page under Fees.
-Search for your course to find specific information about your course.
+We recommend that you search for your desired course to find specific information about your course fees.
+International students can find out about fees and funding in the dedicated international section of our website.

 You’ll need to cover your living costs during your time at university.
-This includes rent, bills and essentials such as food, travel and clothes.
+This includes rent for accommodation, bills, and essentials such as food, travel and clothes.
+A maintenance loan can help cover some of these costs, but you can also do take on work to help fund yourself while at university.

 Some additional costs apply to almost all students – like purchasing textbooks (though remember we have a well-stocked library where you can access a lot of text books for free).
 But some additional costs are linked to specific courses.
-You’ll find more information about these costs on your course page under Fees.
+You’ll find more information about these costs on your course page in the Fees section.

 Handy tip: Note down your Customer Reference Number (CRN).
 You will have to use this every time you log in to your account.